The Dubai restaurant openings to have on your radar this Septemer

 Five Iron

-Although technically opening in August, as it’s welcoming guests from Friday August 30, Five Iron gets a mention, as we’re sure it’s one you’ll want to know about.
+Opening this September is US-born Five Iron, a golf and entertainment bar.
 Located at The Westin Dubai Mina Seyahi Beach Resort & Marina, this super-sized entertainment venue comes complete with 17 top-tier simulators, where each bay will include Five Iron’s multi-angle camera system for swing analysis.
 Six of the bays will be equipped with TruGolf Multisport technology which will create a variety of sporting experiences.
 Five Iron Golf will also feature four bars, an outdoor bunker-themed bar, a nine-hole mini golf course and a VIP members-only lounge.
 Guests can also get involved indoors with a an indoor putting green, work pods, table games and gym.

 Frou Frou